 Kaunas is the second-largest city in Lithuania, located in the central part of the country, at the confluence of the two largest Lithuanian rivers – the Nemunas and the Neris.
 Kaunas is and has historically been the leading centre of Lithuanian economic, academic, and cultural life.
 It was the temporary capital of Lithuania during the interwar period.
-Since 1991, it is the only city in Lithuania which is a member of the international confederation “New Hansa”.
+Since 1991, it is the only city in Lithuania which is a member of the international confederation ‘New Hansa’.

 Archeological excavations indicate that people settled at the confluence of the Nemunas and the Neris rivers back in the seventh-sixth millennium BC; the most affluent collections of ceramics and other artifacts found are from the second and first millennium BC.

-A settlement on the site of the current Kaunas old town was first mentioned in written sources in 1361.
-To fend off the attacks of Crusaders, a stone castle was built in the fourteenth century, which became an important part of the city defence system.
+A settlement on the site of current Kaunas old town was first mentioned in written sources in 1361.
+To fend off the attacks of Crusaders, a stone castle was built in the 14th century, which became an important part of the city’s defence system.
 In 1408, the town was granted Magdeburg Rights by Vytautas the Great, which gave Kaunas the right to be called a city, to have a coat of arms and a seal, to conduct international trade more successfully.
 Since then, Kaunas began to grow rapidly.
 In 1441, after signing the Hanseatic agreement, merchants of Hanseatic cities opened a Kontor, which operated until 1532.
-In the sixteenth century, Kaunas became one of the best formed cities in the Grand Duchy of Lithuania.
+In the 16th century, Kaunas became one of the best formed cities in the Grand Duchy of Lithuania.

-In 1812, Kaunas ended up in the vortex of the Russian-French war.
+In 1812, Kaunas ended up in the vortex of Russian-French war.
 In Kaunas, Napoleon with 220 thousand soldiers crossed the Nemunas by pontoon bridges.
 And it was Kaunas where the French army suffered their final catastrophe.
 During that war, the city was devastated twice.

-Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898… New buildings were growing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.
+Great importance for the economic development of Kaunas had the railway line that was built in 1862, and the first electric power-station that was launched in 1898.
+New buildings weregrowing rapidly in the New Town… However, further development of Kaunas was halted by the First World War.

 In 1919, Russians occupied Vilnius, so the State Council and the Cabinet of Ministers settled in Kaunas.
 In 1920, Vilnius was occupied by Poland, Kaunas became the temporary capital of Lithuania, and it received a historic and unique opportunity to be the most important city of the young independent state.
 In 1923, Italian journalist Giuseppe Salvatori was visiting here and he could not believe it: “My heart sank.
 I thought, how can this village, so unpresentable, so unimpressive, be the capital of a European country?”